-- 6. It is the responsibility of individual Commanding Officers (CO) with WIS and PAPmedical discharge SP to ensure that such access is given to SP under command59.
-This access is applicable to all SP, irrespective of whether they are under Personnel Recovery Unit (PRU) or normal Unit command. - 7.
-All SP must be advised explicitly that early access to resettlement is a precautionary measure and that any decision to discharge will remain with the FMB60.
+6. It is the responsibility of individual Commanding Officers (CO) with PRD potentially facing medical discharge to ensure that such access is given to SP under their command.
+This access is applicable to all SP, irrespective of whether they are under a Personnel Recovery Unit (PRU) or normal Unit command.